4PointSolutions/FluentFormsAPI/README.md

 This is the easiest way to use the FluentForms integration with AEM.
 The Spring Boot starter publishes Spring beans into the
 Spring context that can be utilized easily by any Spring Boot application.

+A typical schenario is that the Fluent Forms Spring Boot starter is used by a Spring Boot application that contains custom application logic and that makes calls to an AEM Forms instance.
+The Spring Boot application runs on either the same machine as AEM or on a machine that can make REST calls to a remote AEM server.

 ### Getting started with the Spring Boot starter